k2-fsa/sherpa/docs/source/ncnn/python/index.rst

 as an example, which is able to recognize both English and Chinese.
 You can replace it with other pre-trained models.

-Please refer to :ref:`sherpa-ncnn-pre-trained-models` for more models.
+See :ref:`sherpa-ncnn-pre-trained-models` for more models.

 .. hint::